sadjadeb/ReviewEval/README.md

 We implemented the interface to gather human annotation data using Flask and built a web application for this purpose.
 The source code for the web application is available in the `human_annotation/interface` directory, which contains all necessary files to deploy and run the annotation tool.

 ## Interface UI
-Here's an example of our user interface for gathering data from participants:
+Here's a screenshot of the user interface of the human data gathering web app:
 <div align="center">
   <img src="images/UI-1.png" alt="User Interface Example" height="250"/>
   <img src="images/UI-2.png" alt="User Interface Example" height="250"/>